Relatively High Debt to Equity Ratio Detected in Shares of Amc Networks-A in the Broadcasting Industry (AMCX, DISCA, DISCK, TGNA, NXST) | Comtex SmarTrend

 Below are the three companies in the Broadcasting industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 Amc Networks-A ranks highest with a a debt to equity ratio of 2,319.8.
-Discovery Comm-A is next with a a debt to equity ratio of 321.5.
+Following is Discovery Comm-A with a a debt to equity ratio of 321.5.
 Discovery Comm-C ranks third highest with a a debt to equity ratio of 321.5.

 Tegna Inc follows with a a debt to equity ratio of 302.3, and Nexstar Media-A rounds out the top five with a a debt to equity ratio of 278.9.